 1926 - 1992

-Eleanor was born in Dayton, Ohio, the twelfth of fourteen children and the last daughter born to Nora and William Crews.
+Eleanor was born in Dayton, Ohio, on November 20, 1926, the thirteenth of fourteen children and the last daughter of Nora and William Crews.
+She displayed musical talent at an early age and was taught piano by her older brothers.
 When she married Harold Wright at age eighteen, she became a member of the Wright Family Ensemble, a well-known musical group in the region.

-Harold's brother Dale taught her to play guitar chords on the piano, and she then taught herself to go beyond that basic instruction.
-Although she had had no formal training in music as a child, her gifts in music, coupled with the hands-on experience of performing and learning by rote on her own, compensated for that lack.
+Harold's brother Dale taught her to play guitar chords on the piano, and she then taught herself, going beyond that basic instruction.
+Although she had had no formal training in music as a child, her musical gifts, coupled with the hands-on experience of performing and learning by rote on her own, compensated for that lack.

 In addition to gospel songs, Wright also wrote anthems and children's and wedding songs.
 She taught piano to children and wrote and illustrated the Keyboard Cousins Method for teaching that age group.
 She recorded on Chapel Records, Savoy Recordings, and her own Eleanor Wright label.

-Wright's other interests included painting, interior decorating, and shortwave radio.
-In spite of her many activities, she raised a family of six children.
-At the time of her death, she was living in Germantown, Ohio.
+Eleanor's other interests included painting, gourmet cooking, interior decorating, and shortwave radio.
+Despite her many interests and activities, as well as financial hardships at times, she raised a family of six children.

 One Day "Shellie" sat down at the piano to write out a Christmas carol straight from heaven, and I want to share the words and message with you for this special Christmas season of the new millennium.
 She wrote:

 If you would give a gift so rare,

 To one who means the world to you,